 The longer the horizon becomes, the more tilted towards risky assets (like stocks) portfolios tend to be.
 The stock market is typically seen as a place to get good returns.
 You're taking more risk by investing in the stock market — there's no way of knowing how it will perform in the future though.

 While stocks are typically considered high risk and high reward — no wise investor will go 100% in on stocks, even if they are bullish to bet big on the stock market.
-Instead, they'll choose a more diversified portfolio, probably by investing in a mix of bonds, real estate, and stocks.
+Instead, they'll choose a more diversified portfolio, probably by investing in a mix of bonds and stocks.

 Which stocks exactly?